eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_pub_sub.rst

 .. note::

-  For a better understanding of DDS quality-of-service, check `About Quality of Service settings <https://docs.ros.org/en/humble/Concepts/About-Quality-of-Service-Settings.html>`_.
+  For a better understanding of DDS quality-of-service, check :ref:`About Quality of Service settings <QoSSettings>`.

 Publisher
 ---------